alienflip/zku.one-Course/project/README.md

 ## Install and Use

+> add your contract to the `contracts` folder

+> add your public wallet details to the `.env_pub`

 ### install

 ```
-cd contract-deployment-app
+cd app
 npm i
 ```

 ### use

 ```
-cd contract-deployment-app
+npx hardhat run scripts/anonDeploy.js --network harmony
 ```

-> add your contract to the `contracts` folder

-> add your public wallet details to the `.env`

 ```
 chmod 700 exec.sh
 ./exec.sh